johorodnyk/food-dataset/README.md

-# Food Orders and Sales Analysis Project
+# Food sales and customers analysis project

 This is a project built on PostgreSQL that includes the creation of a data model and analysis of food orders and sales.
 The goal of this project is to provide insights into the business of food delivery service by analyzing their order and sales data.